Control Fibromyalgia Foot Pain

 Fascia can be released with a foot relaxer or a tennis ball.
 Reflexology on the feet is also a great idea as it will help to relax the entire body.
 It can be done either by a trained reflexologist or by yourself.
 Be sure to go slow.

-The great advantage to reflexology is that we can positively affect other areas of the body that correspond to certain pressure points.
+The great advantage of the reflexology is that we can positively affect other areas of the body that correspond to certain pressure points.

 For instance, with any GI pain or congestion, I find that holding those specific points under the feet (middle underside of the foot) can really relax the GI system, which has a nervous system of its own and therefore can greatly benefit from this relaxing work.